-Here are the 9 best Paleo flour recipes.
-Paleo flour is a blend of 4 gluten-free flours mixed together which makes one great all-purpose Paleo Flour.
+The following are the 9 best Paleo flour recipes.
+Paleo flour is a blend of 4 gluten-free flours mixed together which makes one all-purpose Paleo flour.
 I assume you have seen a lot of Paleo recipes like I have that call for a little almond flour, a little coconut flour, a little tapioca flour, and a little arrowroot flour.
 Well, I certainly have.

 Well, Bob's Red Mill finally figured that out too.
 They finally make one flour with the best combination of flours which takes the guesswork out of a lot of recipes.
 Introducing Paleo Flour for baking.

 I have read reviews about Bob's Red Mill Paleo flour and everyone loves it.
 Sometimes they just use it in a regular recipe and sub it out instead of wheat flour.
 They say it cooks to a nice golden brown when they make pancakes.
 They like it for a lot of different baked goods.

-Anyone of those costs less than $15 a pound.
+Any one of those costs less than $15 a pound.
 Use the recipe and then mix the flours together and store it in an airtight container like you would any single flour.
 Even better, would be to store it in the freezer so it will last longer and so the almonds won't go rancid.
 Then when you need it, it's all ready to use.Print

-Below here are the best Paleo flour recipes there are.
+Below here are the best recipes that use Paleo flour there are.
 There aren't very many around.
 The first two I developed myself and if I say so myself, they are wonderful.
 I really like Paleo flour.
 It really does take the guesswork out of a lot of recipes.
 I think either using Paleo flour that you buy or make on your own is a really good way to go.

-Give some of these Paleo flour recipes a try and let me know how you like them.
+Give some of these recipes a try and let me know how you like them.
 I think you will.
 I and others would also be interested to know which recipes are your favorites.

 What is in Paleo baking flour?